 555 Talbot Ave.

-Ashmont Grill has been serving delicious and affordable modern bar food in Peabody Square for more than a decade.
-Best known for its train wreck French fries—hand-cut fries with melted jack cheese, bacon, jalapenos, and sour cream—and grass-fed burgers, Ashmont Grill also serves up applewood-smoked baby back ribs; pan-seared miso salmon; a homemade pita and hummus dish with olives, whipped red pepper feta, tzatziki, and tomato salad; and a sublime sticky toffee pudding.
-The restaurant, which attracts a diverse crowd, is open for dinner nightly and serves lunch on Fridays only.
-They also offer a popular weekend brunch.
-Check out their dinner, brunch, and Friday lunch menus here.
+Ashmont Grill has been serving affordable modern bar food in Peabody Square for more than a decade.
+Best known for its Train Wreck French fries—hand-cut fries with melted jack cheese, bacon, jalapenos, and sour cream—and grass-fed burgers, there are applewood-smoked baby back ribs; a Faroe Island salmon served with house kimchi fried rice, snap peas, scallions, and gochujang BBQ sauce; and a sublime sticky toffee pudding.
+Attracting a diverse crowd, it’s open for dinner nightly and serves lunch on Fridays only.
+There’s also a popular weekend brunch.
+Find dinner, brunch, and Friday lunch menus here.